How to Install A Clay Roof Tile

 Step 4: Install Battens (when applicable).
 If the slope of your roof is steep, you might have to install battens to help fasten your tiling into place.
 Battens are thin pieces of material that run horizontally along your roofing and help to secure your clay tiling.

 Step 5: Install your tiling.
 Working from one side of the roof first, install your tiling.
 As you get your tiling installed in one area you can start moving along the length of your roof.
 If you have battens, nail the clay tiles into those.
 If not, nail the tiles directly into your sheathing.
-Follow manufacturer directions to insure they are properly installed.
+Follow manufacturer directions to ensure they are properly installed.
 As you work your way along your roof, you may also have to cut your tiles to fit around obstacles like chimneys and skylights.
 All tiles should fit snugly around these areas.

 Step 6: Install your ridge tiles.
 Ridge tiles play an important role in keeping rain and water out of your roofing.
 Use them to cap the tops of your roof.